soumya92/barista/base/value.md

   channel that will be closed the next time the value changes, so once the channel notifies it is no longer useful, and `Next()` should be called again for the next change of interest.

+* `Subscribe() (<-chan struct{}, func())`: Subscribes to all future updates of the value, until the cleanup func is called.
+This adds a listener to the value, so make sure to call the done func when updates are no longer needed.

 ## ErrorValue

 `ErrorValue` extends Value with support for storing errors.